 The Station Newcastle

-The former Newcastle Railway Station is the cities most unique event space with a large outdoor piazza that can host up to 4,500 people and be used for a variety of small and large events.
+The former Newcastle Railway Station is the cities most unique event space with a huge outdoor platform and piazza that can be used for a variety of small and large pop-up events.

 Mt Penang Parklands

 Offering expansive lawns surrounded by leafy trees, native plants and flowers - Mt Penang spans over 8 hectares of versatile space, ideal for corporate and community events of all sizes.

 The Harbour Square Pontoons in Honeysuckle Newcastle are available for boat mooring for short-term stays.
 The pontoons have capacity to take vessels of 18m to 26m in length.